jedcn/reveal-ck/doc/DEVELOPMENT.md

 Acceptance tests are based on cucumber and aruba.

+In case you're not familiar, Aruba is a framework for testing command line applications.
+Whenever it verifies a Scenario within a Feature Aruba creates some space at `./tmp/aruba` and then runs reveal-ck.
+Once reveal-ck completes, aruba provides a number of Step Definitions that aid in verifying contents on the file system or within a file.

-They can be executed in the following ways:
+Aruba works within Cucumber, and all of the Acceptance Tests can be executed in the following ways:

 1. `rake cucumber`
 2. `cucumber`